Route 1: The Distance of the Ring Road Around Iceland

 On your way back to Reykjavík, you can stop for a refreshing hike up a scenic volcanic crater called Grábrók.
 It stands right next to the road and is very easy to access.
 The crater was formed approximately three thousand years ago along with two other picturesque craters and a seven square kilometer lava field.
 They all become visible once you climb Grábrók.
 There is a path leading up and around.

 Borgarfjörður in West Iceland offers a few amazing detour options.
 Deildartunguhver, Europe’s most powerful hot spring, is just a 15-minute detour from the Ring Road.
 This compelling hot spring produces 180 liters (47.5 gallons) of 97°C (206°F) water per second.
-This amount is enough to provide heating and hot water for the local communities within a 65-kilometer (40 mile) radius.
-There is an open-air geothermal bath next to the hot spring, called Krauma Baths.
+This amount is enough to provide heating and hot water for the local communities within a 65-kilometer (40 miles) radius.
+There is an open-air geothermal bath next to the hot spring, called Kurama Baths.
 It offers ultimate peace and luxury with a glorious view.

 From here, it is only a 30-minute drive to get to the very unique waterfall of Hraunfossar.
 The specialty of this particular fall is that its water comes out of the ground and ends up falling into the river that flows under the falls.
 This very special phenomenon lasts over 900 meters (984 yards).